 Myth: If I don’t fall under QM, I am out of luck

 Much to the contrary.
 As discussed, over 95% of borrowers are already QM-compliant.
-For the other five percent (and others who choose the non-QM option), many banks have released non-QM programs.
+Many banks have released non-QM programs for the other five percent (and others who choose the non-QM option).
 Although the QM rule went into effect on January 10, banks have been on notice for almost a year and have had ample time to prepare.

 Chances are that if your home purchase or refinance application falls outside QM standards, it will be quite simple to find a lender who can issue you a non-QM loan and keep it in their own portfolio.